the-teachingRSE-project/competencies/competencies.md

 or even within the course of one project.
 Roles in connection with research software are often in flux and diffuse.
 For example, a single person might be user, developer and project manager at the same time.
-Often this means it is necessary for an RSE to think "outside their comfort zone", but at the same time to be able to convey their knowledge and experience to experts of other fields or persons at different hierarchy levels in a way they can understand more easily.
+Often this means that it is necessary for an RSE to think "outside their comfort zone", but at the same time to be able to convey their knowledge and experience to experts of other fields or persons at different hierarchy levels in a way they can understand more easily.
 These conditions pose specific challenges for requirements analysis, project management, training and support.